GarrettOHara/graduate-intro-operating-systems-notes/lecture_P2L2/notes.md

 Since each thread has a different execution state it requires its own private copy of the stack, program counter, registers, etc.

-### Parrelization
+### Panellization

-*By parralelizing the process via breaking up the larger input into subsets carried out by each thread simultaneously, we speed up the time required to process the entire input.*
+*By parallelizing the process via breaking up the larger input into subsets carried out by each thread simultaneously, we speed up the time required to process the entire input.*

 Threads can also execute different parts/aspects of the program
     - Create a thread specifically for I/O, Display Rendering, etc.
-    - In the context of a web service application, different threads can handle differe customer requests
+    - In the context of a web service application, different threads can handle different customer requests
         - By specializing threads to specific parts of application logic, we can customize each thread to optimize it's performance for the given task
             - Higher priority of threads that handle more important tasks

 *Performance is dependent on how much state can be maintained in the CPU/Processor cache.*

-If a given thread is executing a relatively small portion of the code base can lead to a higher percentage of the respective program state in cache --> **Optimizing HOT chache.**
+If a given thread is executing a relatively small portion of the code base can lead to a higher percentage of the respective program state in cache --> **Optimizing HOT cache.**

 ### Are threads useful on a single CPU?